How Many Smoke Bombs Do I Need? A Guide for Every Occasion

 For Weddings

-2-3 for couple's portraits (different colors or setups), and 4-6 more if you're doing a wedding party group shot or exit tunnel.
-For the exit, use THE STARTER (EG25) at ~$12 each — cheaper per unit when you need volume.
+Plan 2–3 WP40s ($13 each) for couple's portraits in different colors or setups, and 4–6 more if you're doing a wedding party group shot or exit tunnel.
+For the exit, the EG25 10-pack at $70 ($7 per can) is cheaper per unit when you need volume.
+For a dramatic entrance, one or two Twin Vent II cans ($14.50) vent from both ends at once and fill the frame instantly.

 For Music Videos